Green-Software-Foundation/if-db/manifests/if-lca/notes.md

 Bus is 1.03 kg per passenger per 10 km (https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2020)
 Bike is 0 kg Co2eq (https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2020)

+For cars, we assume a "medium petrol car" by the Uk gov conversion factor definition, which has a kgCO2e value of 0.16453 per km. (https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2020)

 We will add conference travel for each developer using these coefficients.

 #### Pipeline

 There is no pipeline to execute for this component, as we calculated the `carbon` offline and simply add it to the time series for the days the calls happened.

+## Internet (develoeprs)

+### Operational carbon of routers

+Assume 0.108 kWh as per https://www.techcarbonstandard.org/case-studies/green-web-foundation/operational#employee-devices
+scale this to 8 hours per working day

+`0.108 * 8 = 0.0864 kWh per timestep`

+## Embodied carbon of routers

+We take the value for total embodied carbon of routers as 171.7kg CO2e from here: https://www.techcarbonstandard.org/case-studies/green-web-foundation/upstream#networking-and-infrastructure-hardware
+I had a pretty good search for better data, but came up short, so we'll use this for now.

+We scale this down to the time developers are using it for GSF work, which is 8 hours per day, 5 days per week.
+We assume a 5 year intendd lifespan for the device.

+1 day out of 5 years = 0.000547945205479452

+171700 g * 0.000547945205479452 = 94.08g/day

+or 31.36 g per 8 hour work day

+We add this to 5/7 daily timesteps

 ## Product disposal